dodona-edu/dodona-edu.github.io/en/news/2019-04-28-2link2/README.md

 <NewsHeader :title="$frontmatter.title" :date="$frontmatter.date" lang="en" />

 [2LinK2](http://2link2.be/index.php) organizes its [first conference on computational thinking](http://2link2.be/congres/) for computer science and STEM educators on **Thursday June 13, 2019** in Ghent, Belgium.
-In a hands-on workshop with Dominiek Vandewalle (College Waregem) and Alex Bervoets (Atheneum De Ring, Leuven) – two computer science educators in secondary schools – team Dodona introduces its intelligent tutoring system for learning computer programming in secundary education.
+In a hands-on workshop with Dominiek Vandewalle (College Waregem) and Alex Bervoets (Atheneum De Ring, Leuven) – two computer science educators in secondary schools – team Dodona introduces its intelligent tutoring system for learning computer programming in secondary education.
 Curious about exploring this online learning environment or looking for practical tips to get started with Dodona in secondary education?
 Registrations for the 2LinK2 conference are now open.
 We are looking forward to meeting you in person on the conference.

 ![2link2](./flyer.jpg)